lvps/389ds-examples/README.md

 ## See also

-If you're interested in running Keycloak on top of 389DS, there's [another repository](https://github.com/WEEE-Open/sso) with an example.
+If you're interested in running WSO2 IS on top of 389DS or want to see some ACIs configured with Ansible, there's [another repository](https://github.com/WEEE-Open/sso) with an example.

 ## License